 The Difference Between Blueberry Dumplings and Blueberry Grunt

-A grunt is made similarly with dumplings that aren’t fully submerged, letting the white biscuit tops show on top of the finished dish.
-Unlike the dumplings, which are usually cooked in a saucepan or pot, a grunt cooks well in a large skillet on the stovetop which helps keep the dumpling tops out of the sauce.
-The grunt is placed in the oven to brown the tops of the biscuits.
+You similarly prepare a grunt, but do not fully submerge the dumplings, allowing the white biscuit tops to remain visible on the finished dish.
+In contrast to dumplings, which usually cook in a saucepan or pot, a grunt can cook in a large skillet on the stovetop; this technique helps keep the dumpling tops out of the sauce.
+Afterward, you place the grunt in the oven so the biscuit tops can brown.

 Use Fresh or Frozen Blueberries

 Use fresh (or frozen) blueberries for this recipe.
-Wash and place them in a thick-bottomed saucepan so they don’t scorch during cooking.
+Wash and place them in a thick-bottomed saucepan to prevent scorching during cooking.

 Steps to Making Blueberry Dumplings